 The 1975 transportation plan estimated the total cost at just under $26 million, with work to be complete by 1978.
 The schedule slipped, and in 1978 another public hearing was held.
 By this time, Connecticut had obtained interstate designation for the highway, and it would be called Interstate 691.

 In the late 1980s, Connecticut commenced closing the gap between Exit 4 and I-84, as it did in several other parts of the state.
-At first, a section from Exit 3 (Route 10) to Exit 4 opened, with guide signs at the eastbound entrance reading [blank] EAST / Meriden.
-In December 1987, the remainder opened, including an interchange with I-84.
+On Aug.
+30, 1985 (exactly 14 years after the previous section), a 2.5-mile segment from Exit 3 (Route 10) to Exit 4 opened, with guide signs at the eastbound entrance reading [blank] EAST / Meriden.
+On December 1, 1987, the remainder opened, including an interchange with I-84.

 Concurrent with the opening, the state renumbered the existing expressway and some nearby routes.
 The expressway between I-84 and I-91 was designated Interstate 691.
 The portion east of I-91 remained Route 66, which now ended at I-91.
 The Meriden-Waterbury Turnpike segment of Route 66 became an extension of Route 322.